soburi/zephyr/scripts/dts/README.txt

 Additional utilities in this directory include helper scripts for exploring the binding metadata.
-For example, ``list_bus_nodes.py`` summarizes bindings that define a bus or appear on one, making it easier to review the supported bus topologies.
+For example, ``list_bus_nodes.py`` summarizes bindings that define a bus or appear on one, including the binding's ``compatible`` string, making it easier to review the supported bus topologies.